KeaCluster/ts-invaders/README.md

 Space invaders but with TypeScript

 - Vanilla TS practice
-- Refactor and migration from og project: [spaceInvaders](https://github.com/KeaCluster/spaceInvaders) from a few years back
+- Refactor and migration from [og project](https://github.com/KeaCluster/spaceInvaders) from a few years back
 - Overdue
 - Might keep it simple and clean
 - Might not and add more stuff